sharenav/sharenav/README.txt

 -----------------------------------

-To be able to draw areas faster on Android, a modification can be made to J2MEPolish 2.3.
+To be able to draw areas faster on Android, a modification can be made to J2MEPolish 2.3 or daily before 2012-08-22.
+In daily J2MEPolish 2012-08-22 or after and release version 2.3.1 the modification has been included in J2MEPolish, so no modification needs to be applied on them.
 The modification is made to a part of J2MEPolish which is source code to be compiled in the J2MEPolish build process for Android, so a recompilation of J2MEPolish is not required for applying the modification.